-105. As part of the detailed estimate, the utility must disclose to the new attacher its projected material, labor, and other related costs that form the basis of its estimate, including specifications of what costs, if any, the utility is passing through to the new attacher from the utility's use of a third-party contractor.
-We agree with ACA that this requirement will allow new attachers to understand the basis for each individual make-ready charge and prevent disputes over "unreasonable or simply unnecessary make-ready charges in aggregate cost estimates."340 If in compiling the estimate (or invoice) the utility determines that make-ready charges will (or did) not vary from pole-to-pole, the utility may aggregate individual charges (i.e., present one charge for labor, one charge for projected materials, etc.) rather than present a pole-by-pole estimate.
+113. As part of the detailed estimate, the utility must disclose to the new attacher its projected material, labor, and other related costs that form the basis of its estimate, including specifications of what costs, if any, the utility is passing through to the new attacher from the utility's use of a third-party contractor.
+The utility must also provide documentation that is sufficient to determine the basis of all charges in the final invoice, including any material, labor and other related costs.408 While we understand